stone-zeng/stone-zeng.site/docs/posts/2021-05-25-tensor-network-1.md

 ---
-layout: post
 title: Introduction to tensor network (1)
 date: 2021-05-25
 last_modified_at: 2021-05-26
 lang: en-US
 math: true
-description: Tensor networks provide a general framework to describe many interesting and important concepts in condensed matter physics and quantum information theory, such as topological orders, entanglement, and even holographic duality.
+excerpt: Tensor networks provide a general framework to describe many interesting and important concepts in condensed matter physics and quantum information theory, such as topological orders, entanglement, and even holographic duality.
 ---

 $$